 Surprise, surprise: the dirtiest spots in your house are the handles on your trusty fridge and microwave.
 According to experts, many users don’t clean their appliance’s doors, preferring only to give them nothing more than a surface-level wipe.
 According to a study by the University of Arizona published in the Journal of Microbiology, this results in the doors acting like an incubator for germs.
 Chew on this the next time you grab a midnight snack or a quick merienda.

-Because your home isn’t as spotless and sterile as you think, you should start maintaining good personal hygiene to stop the spread of germs.
-One way to do this is by adopting proper handwashing techniques and maintaining good hand hygiene.
+Because your home isn’t as spotless and sterile as you think, you should start to stop the spread of germs.
+One way to do this is by adopting proper handwashing techniques and maintaining good hand .
 With products like Lifebuoy, washing hands becomes simpler.
-Lifebuoy Antibacterial Handwash Total 10 is formulated with a patented Activ Silver+ formula and provides optimal germ protection for your dirty hands.
+Lifebuoy Antibacterial Handwash Total 10 is formulated with a patented Activ Silver+ formula.
+It's antimicrobial provides optimal germ protection for your dirty hands.

 While you can't be 100% germ-free, you can still take measures to protect yourself from unwanted dirt and debris.
 Make sure to wash your dirty hands religiously.
 Just because they look clean on the outside doesn't mean they aren't filthy.